AaronLaw/tango_with_django_project/README.md

 ## Setup

-To prevent breaking your system and prevent dependence hell, we are going to setup a development environment in virtual environment.
+To prevent breaking our system and prevent dependency hell, we are going to setup a development environment in virtual environment.

 ### The Setup process 1:
-Setup the environment with virtualenv and  virtualenvwrapper.
+Setup a [virtual environment] (http://docs.python-guide.org/en/latest/dev/virtualenvs/) with [virtualenv] (https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper] (https://virtualenvwrapper.readthedocs.io/en/latest/index.html).

     pip install virtualenv
-    pip install virtualenvwrapper
+    pip install virtualeneuvwrapper

 And then execute a shell script to activate a virtual environment.